csanny/Survice-BERT/README.md

 - The purpose of the model is to collect key information of infectious diseases from disease surveillance reports and utilize as training data for prediction model of infectious disease.

+## Datasets

+- We build our datasets because of no open datasets containing the tags we want to extract.
+- We created a dataset identical to the CoNLL-2003 dataset format.

-## NER tags
+  # NER tags

   - Date(Year, Month, Week, Day)
   - Location
   - Disease name
   - The number of Case and Death

-## Datasets

 ## Requirements